Ivan2san/CultureCrunch_Pitch_for_Agecare/replit.md

 **October 19, 2025**:
 - Streamlined pitch narrative by temporarily hiding sections from Positioning through The Ask
-- Current flow focuses on Vision → Problem → Why Now → Solution → Product Flow → How It Works → Device Showcase → ROI Calculator
+- Current flow focuses on Vision → Problem → Why Now → Solution → Product Flow → How It Works → ROI Calculator
-- Removed LeaderDashboardDemo and GenosEIDiagram components to simplify user journey
+- Removed LeaderDashboardDemo, GenosEIDiagram, and ResponsiveShowcase components to simplify user journey and maintain focus on core value proposition
 - Added expandable details to "Team Check In Conversations" step with four bullet points emphasizing clarity, recognition, balance, and trust-building
-- Implemented subtle parallax scrolling effects across Vision, Problem, Why Now, Solution, How It Works, Responsive Showcase, and ROI sections with gentle speeds (±0.05-0.1) on decorative elements only to maintain interactive content functionality
+- Implemented subtle parallax scrolling effects across Vision, Problem, Why Now, Solution, How It Works, and ROI sections with gentle speeds (±0.05-0.1) on decorative elements only to maintain interactive content functionality

 **October 17, 2025**: Added Advisors section featuring strategic advisors (Ben Palmer - CEO of Genos International, Gourab Rout - Enterprise Architect, and placeholder for Psychosocial Safety specialist).
 Section follows Team structure with purple-themed cards positioned between Team and Ask sections.